Exhibition at WNC’s Bristlecone Gallery

-Carson City, Nevada — The Capital City Arts Initiative and Western Nevada College present Metallum Terrae, an exhibition by Kyle Karrasch in the college’s Bristlecone Gallery, 2201 W College Parkway, Carson City from October 19 – December 17, 2020.
+Carson City, Nevada — The Capital City Arts Initiative presents its exhibition, Mimic, by artist Ahren Hertel at Western Nevada College’s Bristlecone Gallery at 2201 W College Parkway, Carson City.
+The exhibition will be in the gallery from March 8 – April 23, 2021.
 The gallery is open to the public, M-F, 9am – 7pm.
 Due to public health concerns, there will not be an artist’s reception.
-Click here https://www.youtube.com/watch?v=pYiazunFDfU for the exhibition tour and artist interview.
+A virtual tour of the exhibition will come online soon.

-The Initiative is funded by the John Ben Snow Memorial Trust, John and Grace Nauman Foundation, Nevada Humanities and the National Endowment for the Humanities, Nevada Arts Council and the National Endowment for the Arts, Carson City Cultural Commission, Kaplan Family Charitable Fund, U.S. Bank Foundation, NV Energy Corporation, Southwest Gas Corporation Foundation, Steele & Associates LLC, and CCAI sponsors and members.
+The Initiative is funded by the John Ben Snow Memorial Trust, John and Grace Nauman Foundation, Nevada Humanities and the National Endowment for the Humanities, Carson City Cultural Commission, Nevada Arts Council and the National Endowment for the Arts, Kaplan Family Charitable Fund, U.S. Bank Foundation, RISE, Southwest Gas Corporation Foundation, Steele & Associates LLC, and CCAI sponsors and members.

-For additional information, please visit CCAI’s website at www.ccainv.org
+For additional information, please visit CCAI’s website at ccainv.org.